jamesshore/ergotest/docs/automation_api.md

 * import { TestRenderer } from "ergotest/test_renderer.js"

 `TestRenderer` is a utility class for converting test results into strings.
-For most people, the `renderXxx()` convenience methods on [TestSuiteResult](#testsuiteresult) or [TestCaseResult](#testcaseresult) are good enough.
+For most people, the `renderXxx()` convenience methods on [TestSuiteResult](#testsuiteresult) and [TestCaseResult](#testcaseresult) are good enough.
 But if you want to have fine-grained control over your test output, use this class.

 > *Note:* Although some rendered strings include line feeds, for added flexibility, none of them have a line feed at the end.

 Of course, for the maximum control possible, you can ignore `TestRenderer` entirely and write your own rendering using the properties on [TestSuiteResult](#testsuiteresult) and [TestCaseResult](#testcaseresult).

-But for a happy middle ground, consider subclassing `TestRenderer` and overriding specific methods.
+But for a happy middle ground between control and reuse, consider subclassing `TestRenderer` and overriding specific methods.
 For example, if you like how [testRenderer.renderAsSingleLines()](#testrendererrenderassinglelines) works, but you want it to display emojis for status, override [testRenderer.renderStatusAsSingleWord](#testrendererrenderstatusassingleword) Or you can override [testRenderer.renderDiff](#testrendererrenderdiff) to change the way [testRenderer.renderAsMultipleLines()](#testrendererrenderasmultiplelines) displays errors.

-If you do subclass `TestRenderer`, you’ll have to call it yourself rather than using the convenience methods on [TestSuiteResult](#testsuiteresult) or [TestCaseResult](#testcaseresult).
-There’s no way to make them use your custom renderer.
-Luckily, it’s easy enough to do so.

 [Back to top](#automation-api)